 In collaboration with NICE Labs, which studies insect-flower interactions and chemical ecology, ‘Faux Flora’ incorporates three essential traits that transform an inorganic object into a ‘flower-like’ object for pollinators: a sweet scent, a reflective surface, and radial symmetry.

-Made from 3D printed scented resin and nano-cellulose for light reflection, the design is inspired by the fractal geometry of pollen.
+The design is inspired by the fractal geometry of pollen.

 By providing visual and olfactory beacons, ‘Faux Flora’ directs insects to real flower nectar, helping to regulate natural ecosystems and supporting biodiversity.
 This project explores ‘flower-ness’ from the perspective of an insect and proposes urban infrastructure for more than humans.